 For example, offer consumers a discount on renting a yet-to-be-released movie, a month or more in advance.

-2. It makes live streaming made easy, accessible and affordable
+2. PPV streaming is easily accessible and affordable

 While its customers get to watch a wrestling match for a one-time cost in real-time, companies that sponsor, host or invest in them earn substantial revenues.